-‘Tis true, it’s just not Christmas without eggnog.
-But not just any old eggnog.
+It’s just not Christmas without eggnog.
+But not any old eggnog.
 This eggnog.
-Using melted ice cream is a spectacularly brilliant trick, and not only does it save you the hassle of making your own custard, it actually improves upon the classic.
+It brilliantly uses melted ice cream rather than making you suffer through the hassle of making your own custard.
+And this shortcut actually improves upon the classic.
 “All the richness of eggnog, none of the heaviness,” is how one of our testers expressed what this easy eggnog recipe delivers.
-Amen, er, Alleluia to that.
-Oh, and if you’re up to a little math, you can multiply the ingredients and make this lovely little keeper of a recipe suit a crowd rather than a couple.
+Alleluia to that.
+And Alleluia to the fact that the recipe lets you whip up a small batch with ease to satisfy your random Tuesday night eggnog craving yet it’s incredibly simple math to multiply it when you need a large batch to satiate a crowd.
+Originally published December 3, 2014.–Renee Schettler Rossi

 - Quick Glance